AptAmoeba/KQL-Threat-Hunting/$ Idiot Test/Readme.md

 # Idiot Test
-These queries were made as "Default Unmodified Payload/Tool" detections.
-They are made to test for poor OPSEC from attackers.
+These queries were made to catch poor OPSEC or default/unmodified tooling from attackers.

 &nbsp;